moabukar/tech-vault/README.md

 **Advanced:**

+- Take me through a full cycle of an app deployment from code to an app running on a pod/deployment.
 - Can you mention some good practices to follow when creating containers?
 - Can you explain a simple K8s cluster architecture and the components within it?
 - What happens when a master node fails?